flow-project/flow/docs/source/tutorial.rst

     import numpy as np

     # acceleration and lane-changing controllers for human-driven vehicles
-    from cistar.controllers.car_following_models import *
+    from flow.controllers.car_following_models import *
-    from cistar.controllers.lane_change_controllers import *
+    from flow.controllers.lane_change_controllers import *

-A new controller that is used in this experiment and needed in the case of mixed-autonomy is the ``RLController``, located in ``cistar.controllers.rlcontroller``.
+A new controller that is used in this experiment and needed in the case of mixed-autonomy is the ``RLController``, located in ``flow.controllers.rlcontroller``.
 Any types of vehicles with this controller will act as reinforcement learning agent(s).

 ::

-    from cistar.controllers.rlcontroller import RLController
+    from flow.controllers.rlcontroller import RLController

 In additon, we will need several functions from ``rllab``: